 Orange County Jail – Theo Lacy Facility is located in Orange County, CA and is the primary jail for that area.
 Know somebody incarcerated at Orange County Jail – Theo Lacy Facility?
 This guide tells you info about everything you might need to know about Orange County Jail – Theo Lacy Facility: Find out who’s in jail at Orange County Jail – Theo Lacy Facility?
 Find mugshots.
 The jail’s phone number and address.
 How to post bail.
 Intake procedures and booking.
 Court information.
-And much much more…
+And much more…

 |On this page you will find: (click to jump to section)|